Updated: Jun 10

 Individual traveller or seasonal tourist?
 You never know what'll come up.

-The official reopening of the Travel & Tourism 2021 Season happened last week, on May 14th.
+The official reopening of the Travel & Tourism Season happened already.
 A new Summer is on the rise with even more new travellers, visitors & tourists arriving everyday on our beautiful island; Crete.

 The big size of the island together with the large number of historical sites, monuments, museums, beautiful beaches, gorges & hiking paths and of course the Cretan gastronomy, have created a high average overnight stay.
 More specifically, with an average stay of 8,2nights between arrival & departure time, it is clear that visitors in Crete have more chances of being in a situation where they might need to contact public services or need crucial information.

 If your visit on the island is through an Overseas Tour Operator, you might have the chance to get the information or the assistance you might need through your local representative at the hotel.
 As for the rest, individual travelers, visitors, hikers and digital nomads, here is your Chania Public Services guide, offered by Bonnie and Clyde Urban Tours.

 Including tips, sites, google maps, unwritten local rules paired with 15 years experience in Chania’s travel industry, we pave the way for more individual travellers.

 The new hospital website is much nicer & easier to use than the old one but unfortunately has no English version.
 The Hospital is located 4 kms South of the city of Chania and it is easily accessible by bus #24, by taxi or your private car.
 It has just about all the health services like most modern-day hospitals.
 You may contact them by email : firstname.lastname@example.org or call at : +30 28213 42000 , +30 28210 22000.
 Be patient with the telephone call!